Sebokolodi/VLASS_SCIPREP/README.md

 Note: Running astropy inside CASA is not as straightforward esp when using full installation version of CASA.
 You can install astropy inside CASA by following: https://stackoverflow.com/questions/52289107/installation-of-astropy-in-casa (install pip) and https://astropy-cjhang.readthedocs.io/en/latest/install.html (install astropy).

+## Cutout Script
+The cutout script takes as input the source ra and dec [in degrees] of interest, the epoch e.g. 1, 2, or 3, and cutout size in arcmins.
+You need to also specify a path to directory with fits files to cut into small chuncks, and path to directory to store both the cutout images and mosaic image (if requested).

+Though not user to specify, the script requires Subtile information.
+This is store inside the folder subtile_catalogs.
+Each epoch (including both halves) has its own subtile information and is obtained from the CIRADA continuum group.
+The idea is that we will store all the subtiles csv files inside this folder and access them when we call the script.
+At the moment (7th of December), we only have info about epoch 1 and 2.
+The stored csv filename should take the format

+     CIRADA_VLASS2Q*_subtile.csv

+where 2 can be replaced by 1, 2, or 3.
+So far we do not have epoch 3.

+This subtile csv file contain important parameters such as crval1, crval2, latpole, lonpole, bmaj, bmin, and bpa used for generating the images.
+We use this information to generate template headers for each subtile.
+Other information that we use that aren't available inside the subtile csv file include: the naxis and cdelt1/2.
+These are confirmed to be the same for all of the VLASS image data.
+So are fixed into the code.
+With the template header, we are able to determine the boundaries of the images, and thus, determine which subtile a source of interest appears.
+Since the VLASS images overlap to some extend at the edges, a source can appear in more than one subtile.